 Unfortunately, like most OLED TVs, the LG CX isn't immune to permanent burn-in.
 However, we don't expect people who watch varied content to have any issues, but rather it's a problem if there are constant static displays, like if it's used as a PC monitor.

 This TV has three features to help burn-in risk.
 Enabling Screen Shift option, and setting Logo Luminance Adjustment to 'Low' may help with this.
-There's also an automatic pixel refresher that can be run manually if needed.
+There's also an Pixel Refresher that can be run manually if needed.

-If you're concerned about burn-in and you prefer an LED TV, check out the Samsung Q90T.
+If you're concerned about burn-in and you prefer an LED TV, check out the Samsung Q90/Q90T QLED.

 You can read about our investigation into this here.

-The LG CX has a near-perfect response time, but unfortunately, motion still looks blurry.
+The LG CX has a near-perfect response time, but you may still notice some motion blur.
 With the refresh rate at 120Hz, motion blur is noticeable in most content, as you can see here.

 Update 06/25/2020: We incorrectly stated that this TV was flicker-free, it's not.
 Although the flicker isn't at all noticeable, there is a slight dip in brightness every 8ms.

-This TV doesn't have a pulse-width modulation (PWM) feature and is technically flicker-free.
+The LG CX OLED doesn't use Pulse-Width Modulation (PWM) and is technically flicker-free.
 There's a slight dip in brightness every 8 ms, which coincides with its refresh rate but isn't noticeable.

 Update 05/26/2020: 120Hz BFI only works properly in Game mode.
 Since BFI isn't available when G-SYNC is enabled, to display a 4k @ 120Hz signal with BFI, you have to disable VRR from the source and manually enter Game Mode.
 In any other picture mode, 4k @ 120Hz signals skip frames, causing duplications when BFI is enabled.

-The LG CX can interpolate lower frame rate content, such as from movies or TV shows, up to 120Hz.
+The LG CX Series can interpolate lower-frame rate content, such as from movies or TV shows, up to 120fpsz.
 This is known as the 'Soap Opera Effect' and helps improve the appearance of motion.

 Motion looks clear with no visible artifacting.
 It interpolates 30fps content a bit better than 60fps content, but this shouldn't be very noticeable with real content.